 - Efficiency Medal.
 GV1 'first' issue with bar 'Territorial' (1467500 Sgt B Lee , R.A.)

-Medals verification: All 4 x campaign medals in the Burma Star quartet are confirmed as entitled and issued per the recipients extant Medal Index Card.
-This latter shows all 4 x medals issued to the recipient on, 16 March 1949
+Medals verification: The campaign medal rolls for the British Army in the Second World War are not accessible in the public domain as of writing.
+However all 4 x campaign medals in the Burma Star quartet were recorded as entitled per the recipients extant Medal Index Card, which showed that all 4 x campaign medals were issued to the recipient on, 16 March 1949, and sent to:

 Normanton